CollaboRateMgmt/CollaboRate/README.md

    Market forces may fix X and Y based on competition between crowdsourcing vendors.
 In future, government laws may even restrict their values to a pre-defined range.

    We define a microtask as the breakdown of a problem statement into 2 independent ones.
 By 'independent' we mean that the child problems refer neither to the parent nor to each other.
+We also refer refer to problem statements as tasks.
+So, in the context of CollaboRate there is a difference between tasks and microtasks.

    Written project requirements are problem statements.
 A problem statement is less than (say) 300 words of standard business English.